twitter/scalding/scalding-db/README.md

 #### Duplicate key updates

-Turning on replaceOnInsert option uses MySQL's `ON DUPLICATE KEY UPDATE` to update existing records.
+Turning on `replaceOnInsert` option uses MySQL's `ON DUPLICATE KEY UPDATE` to update existing records if any for a given key.
 Note that this requires that:

 1. `UNIQUE KEY` constraints are already set correctly in your table schema